jwkidd3/brewing_ai_stats/README.md

 * A simple linear regression model

 ## Workshop Plan
-We would be using Marijuana prices in various states of the USA, along with demographic data of the USA based on the latest census data
+Using Marijuana prices in various states of the USA, along with demographic data of the USA based on the latest census data

-There will be separate ipython notebooks - grouped by topic similarities. *notebooks will be uploaded later* Some examples include:
+Separate ipython notebooks - grouped by topic similarities.
-* Find sum of people buying weed in a year, by various states.
-* Find mean of price in a week/month, by various states.
-* Find variance of price in selected states.
-Find variance of selected states by week of month
-* Define distribution.
-Plot histograms
-* Determining outliers (Plots, quantiles, box plots, percentiles) in weed price data
-* Continuous distributions(exponential distribution, normal distribution)
-* Introduction to Probability
-* Hypothesis testing.
-Check if weed price across states are similar or not.
-Check for different qualities of weed
-* Resampling
-* Simple regression model: Predict weed price for the next month.
-Understand the output and diagnostics
-* Introduction to A/B testing: Impact of regulation and deregulation on a couple of states

 ## Prerequisites